 - Citibank.
 As a worldwide bank, you can transfer money from your Australian Citibank account to any account in Iraq using the Citibank Plus Transaction account.

 - Western Union.
 Western Union is the most direct service for transferring money from Australia to Iraq.
-They allow you to conduct transactions online, or you can find a location by using their store locator.
+It allows you to conduct transactions online or you can find a location by using its store locator.

 Emergency cash transfers in Iraq

 If you are travelling in Iraq and find yourself in need of an immediate cash transfer from Australia, you do have a couple of options available to you: